Lugu Competition Dong Ding Oolong Tea

-Flavor: Crisp autumn, smoky aroma.
-Balanced, caramel/nutty character.
-Roasted, heady finish.
+Flavor: Crisp autumn, pine forest aroma.
+Balanced, fruityl/nutty character.
+Roasted, lingering finish.

 Garden: These tea leaves were harvested in spring from the Alishan region and oxidized about twice as much as a standard High Mountain Oolong.
 The leaves were roasted by one of the most skilled roasters in the local industry.
 In recent years, he has won 3rd and 10th Place, and multiple top 2% awards in the Lugu competition of more than 6000 entries.